-I took my favourite crunchy toffee recipe – that totally melts in your mouth, and added salted pretzels to it, because I mean, who doesn’t love that.
-It also breaks the sweetness of the caramel giving it some relief.
+I took my favourite crunchy toffee recipe – that melts in your mouth and added salted pretzels to it to make this toffee, salted pretzel & chocolate bark.
+I mean, who doesn’t love that?
 The chocolate on top is 70% which I would recommend.
-Once again to break the sweetness and adding a small bitter note.
+This breaks the sweetness and adds a small bitter note.

 I was also the runner-up in the photography category which was surprising but delightful * inserts smiley emoji here*

 This is what it’s about (more or less), and so they say:

 ‘Sweet – a word that in the culinary realm conjures up notions of decadence, irresistible deliciousness, indulgence and yes, basically palate bliss.
 Those treats we crave when we’re happy, sad or in need of a pick-me-up, and which make the world feel like a wonderful place.
 These are what Sam Linsell presents in Sweet – and so much more!
 The dizzy array of sweet temptations will make your head spin and take you back to that state of excited contemplation that you last experienced as a child before a birthday party.